 The Management Company asks investors to note that they only benefit from their rights as unitholders if they have been entered in their own name in the register of unitholders of the Fund following their investment in the Fund.
 However, if investors buy Fund units indirectly through an intermediary that makes the investment in its own name on behalf of the investor, and as a result, said intermediary is entered into the register of unitholders instead of the investor, the aforementioned rights as unitholders may be granted to the intermediary and not the investor.
 Investors are therefore advised to enquire as to their investor rights before making an investment decision.

-The financial year of the Fund ends on the last day of the month of March.
+The Fund's financial year ends on the last day of October.

-Investment objective and investment policy
+Investment objective and investment policy of the sub-funds

 Investment objective